Meet the Local Council of Leaders!

 Read More

 The Southeastern Region is served by four state "Districts" – NC, SC, FL, GA.
-Each District has a Chairperson who also serves on the Local Council of Leaders, providing a voice for you at council meetings.
-In addition, the District Chair is tasked with providing two or more regional events each year and keeping up with current legislation and laws in your state.
+Each District has a Representative who also serves on the Local Council of Leaders, providing a voice for you at council meetings.
+In addition, the District Representative is tasked with providing two or more regional events each year and keeping up with current legislation and laws in your state.
 Check out the ACA Southeastern website to view the current listing of District Chairs.
 Read More .

 News You Can Use!: This informational email is sent out on the 15th of each month to all ACA, Southeastern members.
 Keep up to date on current issues and information as it relates to the Southeastern Region.